Century Coronado – Vanquish Boats 23 Cuddy

 As safe boating is always our number one priority, especially when we have children onboard, we should point out that the average inside depth of the cockpit is 32 inches.
 Ideally, we like to see anything over 30 inches, so well done Vanquish.

-The 23 Cuddy was designed by Greg Beers and Cory Wood of the world-renowned Bristol Harbor group.
+The 23 Cuddy was designed by Greg Beers and Cory Wood.
 Her overall design has been well thought out from an ergonomic and operational point of view.
 At the helm, she has sightlines directly through the center of the windscreen for the average sized driver, and well above the top of the frame when standing.
 The helm is smartly designed and stylish with a bumped out central section.
 The traditional stainless wheel, with suicide knob, is at an ideal angle with large Mercury Marine SmartCraft gauges off to port and starboard.
 We never like to reach through a wheel to get the switches and appreciate the compromise of positioning them at the bottom of the dash, conveniently accessed from below, with the Lenco trim tab controls unobstructed and over to port.

 On the port side of the bump out is a 12-volt courtesy outlet and USB connection, while on starboard is the remote for the windless.
 The throttle position is well placed allowing you to rest your arm on the windscreen frame and make precise adjustments at speed.